Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Case Study: Recognising Connected Graphs

 \item If \texttt{back} was not applied to $v$, $v$ must be part of a path of dashed edges with a root node as the endpoint (by Proposition \ref{prop:con-dashed}).
-The termination of \texttt{DFS!} implies that the rule \texttt{back} was no longer applicable, which is, again, a contradiction to the fact that there exists some root node adjacent to a blue node sharing a dashed edge (which follows from the fact that $v$ must be incident with at least one dashed edge). \end{enumerate} \end{cas} Given that both cases contradict the assumption, at the termination of \texttt{try init then DFS!} on a non-empty graph, there must be a connected component in which every node is non-grey. \end{proof} \begin{thm}[Correctness of \texttt{is-connected}] The program \texttt{is-connected} is totally correct\footnote{A program is \emph{totally correct} if it terminates on all input graphs and produces an output graph satisfying the program's specification.} with respect to the specification at the beginning of Subsection \ref{ss:problem-con}. \end{thm} \begin{proof} Termination follows from Lemma \ref{lem:term-con}.
+The termination of \texttt{DFS!} implies that the rule \texttt{back} was no longer applicable, which is, again, a contradiction to the fact that there exists some root node adjacent to a blue node sharing a dashed edge (which follows from the fact that $v$ must be incident with at least one dashed edge). \end{enumerate} Given that both cases contradict the assumption, at the termination of \texttt{try init then DFS!} on a non-empty graph, there must be a connected component in which every node is non-grey. \end{proof} \begin{thm}[Correctness of \texttt{is-connected}] The program \texttt{is-connected} is totally correct\footnote{A program is \emph{totally correct} if it terminates on all input graphs and produces an output graph satisfying the program's specification.} with respect to the specification at the beginning of Subsection \ref{ss:problem-con}. \end{thm} \begin{proof} Observe that each rule can only change marks or rootedness, and therefore the resulting graph is isomorphic to the input graph up to marks.

+Termination follows from Lemma \ref{lem:term-con}.
 Let $G$ be the input graph.
 First, assume that the input graph $G$ is empty.
 Since the rule \texttt{init} is not applicable, the program immediately terminates and no \texttt{fail} command is invoked.

 Now, assume $G$ contains at least one node.
 Consider the graph $H$ as the output graph of \texttt{try init then DFS!} on $G$, i.e. $G \Rightarrow_{\texttt{init}} I \Rightarrow_{\texttt{DFS!}} H$ for some intermediate graph $I$.
 By Proposition \ref{prop:every-node-non-grey-con}, there exists some connected component in $H$ where every node is non-grey, let us call it $C$, and by Proposition \ref{prop:all-same-comp-con}, it follows that $H-C$ contains no non-grey node.
 Therefore, $G$ is not connected if and only if $H-C$ is non-empty.
 The procedure \texttt{Check} is executed after \texttt{DFS!}, and verifies that no grey node, which must belong to $H-C$ should one exist, exists.
 If a grey node exists, $H-C$ is non-empty and the program fails, indicating that $G$ is not connected.
 If none exists, the program terminates without invoking the \texttt{fail} command, indicating that $G$ is connected. \end{proof}